foundry-rs/starknet-foundry/docs/src/testing/contracts.md

 ### `SafeDispatcher`

-Using `SafeDispatcher` we can test that the function in fact panics.
+Using `SafeDispatcher` we can test that the function in fact panics with an expected message.

 ```cairo
 #[test]